 Students who meet the eligibility requirements noted above should meet with their undergraduate adviser and complete the Combined Bachelor's/Master's Preliminary Authorization Request (PDF) found on our website.
 Two academic writing samples (one of which must be research-based) and a personal interview are also required for preliminary authorization.
 After a review of the writing samples and the personal interview, applicants will be informed whether or not they have been authorized to pursue the Combined BS/Master's program, which includes the authorization to register for graduate course work that will count toward both the undergraduate degree and the appropriate master's degree.

-Students receiving this preliminary authorization are required to submit the Application for Graduate Admission in University College during the final 30-36 units of undergraduate study, at which time their academic performance and potential for continued graduate study will be reevaluated.
+Students receiving this preliminary authorization are required to submit the Application for Graduate Admission in University College during the final 30 to 36 units of undergraduate study, at which time their academic performance and potential for continued graduate study will be re-evaluated.
 If approved, students will be formally admitted to a graduate program of study.
-Candidates for the Master of Arts and Master of Liberal Arts are admitted to the Graduate School.
-Candidates for the Master of Science in Applied Health Behavior Research and Master of Science in Clinical Research Management are admitted to University College.
+Candidates for the Master of Arts and the Master of Liberal Arts are admitted to the Graduate School.
+Candidates for the Master of Science in Clinical Research Management are admitted to University College.

 Requirements for the Combined BS/Master's Degree

 - Formal admission to the Graduate School or University College.